HoangDuong94/ClaimAI/docs/evals.md

 Switches
 - `M365_AUTH_METHOD=mock` forces the in-process Microsoft 365 client to use fixtures (default in eval scripts).
+- Set `M365_AUTH_METHOD=real` to use a real Microsoft 365 account (requires valid local auth for the Graph client).
+The workflow will then send an actual reply and create a calendar event.
 - `LANGSMITH_TRACING=true` enables tracing; set `LANGSMITH_PROJECT` to group runs.
 - For AI Core locally, copy `.env.aicore.example` to `.env`, fill `AICORE_SERVICE_KEY` with your service key JSON, and run `npm run eval:aicore`.
 Optionally set `AICORE_DEPLOYMENT_ID` or `AICORE_RESOURCE_GROUP`.